9.1 Traditional Applications

 The second piece is definitions for a set of content types (and

 subtypes).
-For example, MIME defines two different still image types,
+For example, MIME defines several different image types,

 denotes a message that contains “marked up” text (text using special